AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_capsule_doc_standard.md

 ## Cross-References

-The README must contain links to both:
+The README should contain links to both:
 1. The GitHub repository where the code is maintained
 2. The Code Ocean location where the capsule is hosted